 The following Discord permissions are required to track stats:

 - Read Messages — Required on text channels to track sent messages and see commands.

 - See Channel — Required on voice channels to track voice minutes and update Statdock channel counters.

 Responding to Commands

-- Send Messages: Required to send any response.
+- Send Messages — Required to send any response.

-- Manage Roles: Required to assign and remove roles to/from members.
+- Manage Roles — Required to assign and remove roles to/from members.

-toggle userprivacy command.
+/privacy command.
 This command allows a user to anonymize their stats across all servers.
 This process was explained

 earlier in the Welcome page's section about privacy.